Working Papers

 overestimate future income.
 Optimism may be motivated by the human

-anticipation utility increases with the believed probability of good outcomes,
+increases with the believed probability of good outcomes, the

 expectations, even though he must then adopt actions based on those distorted